haiku/website/content/guides/virtualizing/xen.md

 #### Arch Linux

-As Xen is not currently available in the official Arch Linux repositories, you will have to use the [Arch User Repository (AUR)](https://aur.archlinux.org/) in order to install Xen.
+As Xen is not currently available in the official Arch Linux repositories, you will have to use the [Arch User Repository (AUR)](https://aur.archlinux.org/) to install Xen.

 Of course, you can use an [AUR helper](https://wiki.archlinux.org/index.php/AUR_helpers) of your choice in order to install the `xen` package more easily.
 However, the most universal way of installing Xen in Arch Linux would be the following: